eric g johnson law

 If you’re suspected of a sex crime and you believe that the police might search your home, devices, or work computer for evidence of the crime, it is important to speak with an experienced criminal defense attorney as soon as possible.

 A defense attorney can take all of the information of the case and develop a defense strategy.
+There are several legal defenses available in sex crime cases, including challenging the prosecution’s evidence and asserting constitutional rights.
 In addition to suppressing evidence that was obtained by illegal means, a defense strategy can also involve questioning the accuser’s credibility, providing an alibi that shows the defendant could not have committed the crime and independent analysis of digital and DNA evidence.
+When law enforcement requests passwords or access to digital devices, it is important to protect your rights against self incrimination by consulting with your attorney before providing any information.

 Contact John D. & Eric G. Johnson Law Firm Today